All Episodes

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional SAS.
+So if you're into common sense, sanity, and some occasional sass.

 You're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

-On the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

 We continue now with South Dakota Governor Christy Nome's with us.

-Let me ask you this, because you have a new initiative and you're taking action to address the prescription drug shortages, which are very, very real and every state's dealing with it.
+Let me ask you this because you have a new initiative, and you're taking action to address the prescription drug shortages, which are very, very real, and every state's dealing with it.

-And but you know, a lot of these drugs can't be manufactured just in South Dakota alone.
+And, but, you know, a lot of these drugs can't be manufactured just in South Dakota alone.

-The fact that this country does not see that President Xi now aligned with Russia and Iran, uh, and with all their hostility towards America, towards our currency and intellectual property theft and confronting our Navy in the in international waters and our air or our fighter jets and international airspace is so insulting to me, and they're never ending threats against us in Taiwan.
+The fact that this country does not see that President Xi now aligned with Russia and Iran and with all their hostility towards America, towards our currency, and intellectual property theft, and confronting our Navy in international waters and our fighter jets and international airspace is so insulting to me.

-It is and we've seen in the last several years a shortage of necessary drugs.
+And we've seen in the last several years a shortage of necessary drugs.

-Um I became aware of the problem years ago.
+I became aware of the problem years ago.

-Um I toured some of the the drug facilities that were manufacturing it in the United States that were left at that time and saw how quickly all of our production was being moved overseas.
+I toured some of the drug facilities that were manufacturing it in the United States that were left at that time and saw how quickly all of our production was being moved overseas.

-I can't imagine as a mother not being able to get a prescription filled for that for a child that that needed it to live.
+I can't imagine as a mother not being able to get a prescription filled for that for a child that needed it to live.

-We also have epinephrine shortages um basic medications we used to have plenty of now we don't have and Sean the reason we don't have them is because the ingredients are coming out of China.
+And Sean, the reason we don't have them is because the ingredients are coming out of China.

-They're being shipped to India where they're manufactured and then sent to the United States and we're competing on a world stage for those prescriptions and those drugs and we can't produce them here at home.
+And we're competing on a world stage for those prescriptions and those drugs, and we can't produce them here at home.

 So China's all about control.

-They're all about control and they will control us through our food.
+They're all about control, and they will control us through our food.

-So it's a massive threat.
+It's a massive threat.

-It's a massive threat and nobody's talking about it.
+It's a massive threat, and nobody's talking about it.

 So what we're doing in South Dakota is I'm stockpiling meds.